 The Executive Advisory Committee (EAC)

-The GITEC EAC assists the Council in furthering the partnership between government and industry by facilitating the sharing of information technology information on technical, management, and educational issues.
+The GITEC EAC, comprised of industry individuals, assists the Council in furthering the partnership between government and industry by facilitating the sharing of information technology information on technical, management, and educational issues.
 The EAC works closely with the Board to carry out their duties.

 GITEC Associates are a cadre of government and industry representatives that provide support to the Council to enhance the Council’s activities and will be mentored by a member of the Board or EAC.